rarezende/Getting-and-Cleaning-Data/README.md

 ## Getting and Cleaning Data Course Project

-This repository contains a script named "run_analysis.R" that collects data from the "UCI HAR Dataset" provided and creates two tidy data sets as requested in the assignment.
+This repository contains a script named "run_analysis.R" that collects data from the "UCI HAR Dataset" provided for the project and creates two tidy data sets as requested in the assignment.

 The script assumes that during execution the current R working directory has a subdirectory named "UCI HAR Dataset" and that this subdirectory respects the directory structure defined